jackdoe/programming-for-kids/week-012.md

 ## [DAY-85] Basics of Basics

-This day is more about reading than writing, those are three different examples you can use
+This day is more about reading than writing, those are few different examples you can use

 ![game-85.png](./screenshots/game-85.png "game 85 screenshot")